Saddha Mangala Sooriyabandara: Family background

 He was born on 19 June 1968 in the village of Watapuluwa, about 5 km from Kandy, as the second son in the family with four siblings.
 His father Lionel Sooriyabandara was a music teacher and sitarist who holds a degree in music from Heywood Institute of Arts (University of the Visual and Performing Arts).
 He also worked in art and stage drama.
 His mother Sulochana Gamage was also a music student at the same college with his father.
 Saddha's childhood was spent in the art environment at home, and he was inspired to do art by his father.
 He has one elder brother, Chandana, one younger brother, Chathura and one younger sister, Apsara.

 Saddha completed his primary education at Watapuluwa Junior School and later passed the Grade 5 Scholarship Examination in 1979.
 Then he entered St. Anthony's College, Kandy in 1980 to complete his secondary education.
 During his school days, he was involved in various drama activities and excelled in stage drama production and acting, art, singing, oratory and debate, and writing.
 He is also an athlete and has represented the school at the national level in the 110m hurdles.

 Saddha has two brothers (Chandana and Chathura) and one sister (Apsara).
 His elder brother Chandana is also a senior journalist in Sri Lanka and is currently the Executive Officer of Sirasa TV, who became the Channel Head in 2015.
 Chandana has been involved in several television programs as the program director and with the quiz program Obada Lakshapathi Mamada Lakshapathi and political program Satana.
 In 2018, Chandana was appointed as the head of Sirasa Stein Studios.

 Chandana is married to journalist, author, actress and television announcer Tharaka Wasalamudaliarachchi.
-They have two sons: Gimhan and Muninera.
+They have two sons: Gimhan, Muniwara and Nimna.
 In 2006, Tharaka won The Outstanding Young Person's Award for her contribution to media.
-She has acted in the television serial Uduwiyal.
-She worked as a journalist on Swarnavahini for about 15 years and hosted the program Helidarawwa. and then wrote the novels Dehi, Mati, Andara, Konda Kirili (2002) and Andara Mandeya (2002) to which she won the Presidential Youth award.
+She has acted in the television serial Udu Viyan.
+She worked as a journalist on Swarnavahini for about 15 years and hosted the program Helidarawwa. and then wrote the novels Andaramandiya to which she won the Presidential Youth award, Dehi, Mati and Kalu which she was nominated for a Swarna Pusthaka Award.
+Later she published Aes, Paata, Indrachapa, Guru, Kaasi and Neela Nimna.